rawpair/rawpair/TRADEMARK.md

 - Mention RawPair by name when referring to the upstream project

 ### You *can't*:
-- Call your fork or product "RawPair" without written permission
+- Call your product "RawPair" without written permission
 - Use the name or logo in promotional material for a competing service
 - Mislead users into thinking your project is affiliated with RawPair